CodexLabs/ti.babel/README.md

 # Ti.Babel

-Appcelerator CLI plugin for Babel.
+Appcelerator CLI plugin for Babel, allowing you to use ES6 inside of your Titanium apps today.

 # Installation